VanTamNguyen/Nand2Tetris/README.md

 # Nand2Tetris
-Nand2Tetris: Build a computer system from the ground up, from nand to tetris.
+Nand2Tetris: Build a computer system from the ground up, from nand to tetris (nand is the fundamental logic gate to build others gates).
 Hardware and software.
+This github repository is place I store my taken notes when reading the book [The Elements of Computing Systems: Building a Modern Computer from First Principles](https://www.amazon.com/Elements-Computing-Systems-Building-Principles/dp/0262640686) and learning the related courses on Coursera.org.<br/>

+Thank you professor Noam Nisan and professor Shimon Shocken for writing a super cool book and creating excellent tools and teaching great courses.

+> *What I hear, I forget; What I see, I remember; What I do, I understand*
+> —Confucius, 551–479 BC

 ### [Chapter 1: Boolean logic](nand2tetris/projects/01)